verdaux/BookNotes/Books/Recommended books.md

 - [ ] The ending of time
 - [ ] https://radicalreads.com/yuval-noah-harari-favorite-books/
 - [ ] John berger - ways of seeing
+- [ ] The structure of scientific revolutions